Alexandra Boggs

 Professional Profile

-Dr. Boggs has been an active researcher in the Transportation Safety Engineering field.
-Her master’s thesis evaluated the effectiveness of an emerging pavement analysis tool to measure the in-situ strength of base and subgrade layers.
-Her doctoral dissertation examined the entire safety spectrum of automated vehicles including their interaction with the roadway environment, their interaction with human users, and future needs for developing effective vehicle-roadway-user systems.
+examined the entire safety spectrum of automated vehicles including their interaction with the roadway environment, their interaction with human users, and future needs for developing effective vehicle-roadway-user systems.
 Other research activities included investigating the safety effects of commercial vehicle parking and driver hours of service issues.

-Analysis and Transportation Safety Engineering.
+Dr. Boggs is a published author in Civil Engineering literature in areas of Pavement Analysis and Transportation Safety Engineering.
 Her research focuses on emerging transportation-related technology, automated vehicles, transportation safety policies, and commercial vehicle safety issues, resulting in her works being published in peer-reviewed journals, such as Accident Analysis and Prevention, Transportation Research Record, and Innovations in Geotechnical Engineering.
 Her achievements were reflected in being awarded the “2018 Student of the Year” for the USDOT Collaborative Sciences Center for Road Safety, interning in the National Transportation Safety Board (NTSB) Office of Highway and Safety.
 She remains actively involved in safety research, publications, and teaching.
 She is an experienced instructor at university engineering programs and has taught more than 300 undergraduate and graduate students.

 At Focus Forensics, Dr. Boggs brings her knowledge of human, vehicular, and

-systems.
-Her engineering consulting practice involves the investigation and analysis of incidents involving a wide scope of vehicle classifications– passenger vehicles, motorcycles pedestrians, commercial vehicles, buses, emergency vehicles, and other modes of travel.
-Her roadway evaluation includes roadway geometry, operations, maintenance, construction, signalization, signs and marking, and temporary traffic controls.
+roadway factors to the analysis of collision events and Transportation Engineering systems.
+Her engineering consulting practice involves the investigation and analysis of incidents involving a wide scope of vehicle classifications – passenger vehicles, motorcycles pedestrians, commercial vehicles, buses, emergency vehicles, and other modes of travel.
+Her roadway evaluation includes roadway geometry, operations, maintenance, construction, signalization, signs and marking, roadside safety hardware, clear zone issues, and temporary traffic controls.
 Her application of comprehensive engineering methodology allows clients to comprehend all of the causes and potential countermeasures for a given incident or pattern of safety issues.

 Education